pmndrs/drei/README.md

 }
 ```

-Using the `frames` prop you can control if this camera renders indefinitively or statically (a given number of times).
+Using the `frames` prop you can control if this camera renders indefinitely or statically (a given number of times).
 If you have two static objects in the scene, make it `frames={2}` for instance, so that both objects get to "see" one another in the reflections, which takes multiple renders.
 If you have moving objects, unset the prop and use a smaller `resolution` instead.